genropy/genropy_saved/docs/genro/webpage_elements/css.rst

     The default Dojo theme for all the :ref:`webpages_webpages`\s is 'tundra'.

-    You can change a Dojo theme directly in your webpage: check the :ref:`webpages_dojo_theme` section for the correct syntax, the complete reference list of compatible Dojo themes and more.
+    You can change a Dojo theme in your webpage: check the :ref:`webpages_dojo_theme` section for the correct syntax, the complete reference list of compatible Dojo themes and more.

 .. _css_genro_themes:

 CSS themes
 ==========

     CSS themes are Genro themes that modify the current Dojo theme of your webpage, adding or deleting some of their features.

-    You can define your default CSS theme in the :ref:`siteconfig_gui` tag of your :ref:`sites_siteconfig` or in a single :ref:`webpages_webpages` through the :ref:`webpages_css_theme` webpage variable.
+    You can define your default CSS theme for all your pages in the :ref:`siteconfig_gui` tag of your :ref:`sites_siteconfig` or in a single :ref:`webpages_webpages` through the :ref:`webpages_css_theme` webpage variable.

     We list here the main Genro themes currently available: